Communication with clients:

 Information about a financial instrument in respect of which a prospectus is available:

-Where a firm provides retail clients with information about a financial instrument that is the subject of a current offer to the public and a prospectus has been published in connection with that offer, it must inform such retail clients where that prospectus is made available to the public; and do so in good time before the provision of investment services or ancillary services.
+Where a firm provides retail clients with information about a financial instrument that is the subject of a current offer to the public, and a prospectus has been published in connection with that offer, it must inform such retail clients where that prospectus is made available to the public, and do so in good time before the provision of investment services or ancillary services.
 The above requirements do not apply in respect of professional clients.

 Information about currency fluctuations:

-Where a firm provides a retail client with information which contains an indication of the past performance of a financial instrument, a financial index or an investment service, and the indication relies on figures denominated in a currency other than that of the Member State in which that retail client is resident, the firm must state the relevant currency and provide enhanced warnings that returns may increase or decrease as a result of currency fluctuations.
+Where a firm provides a retail client with information that contains an indication of the past performance of a financial instrument, a financial index or an investment service, and the signal relies on figures denominated in a currency other than that of the Member State in which that retail client is resident, the firm must state the relevant currency and provide enhanced warnings that returns may increase or decrease as a result of currency fluctuations.
 This requirement does not apply in respect of professional clients.

 2. Target market and product intervention

 Financial instruments differ significantly in their risk content.
 Therefore, issuers of a financial instrument must define a target market for the financial instrument.
 A distinction is made between a positive and an adverse target market in the target market.
 An issuer can determine that a target group (e.g. retail clients) should not have access to a product with an adverse target market.
 This is usually due to the complexity of a product or the inherent risk.

 In addition, the regulator has the option of restricting or prohibiting the sale of some financial instruments.
 These restrictions and prohibitions regularly apply exclusively to selling financial instruments to retail clients.
 Both the adverse target market and sales restrictions imposed by the regulator serve to protect retail clients.
 The aim is to prevent private clients from investing in financial instruments unsuitable for this target group due to their complexity or risk (especially in the case of margin calls).
 This protection does not apply to a client classified as professional.